 After your dandelions have dried a bit, put them into a jar and cover them with oil.
 The size of the jar depends on how much oil you want to make.
 A pint jar should yield about a cup of oil after straining, which is the amount you will need for this recipe.
 I wanted more oil than that, and I had a ton of dandelions, so I used quart sized jars.

-The kind of oil that you use is up to you, but I always like to use a blend of equal parts extra virgin olive oil, coconut oil, and sweet almond oil.
+The kind of oil that you use is up to you, but I like to use a blend of equal parts extra virgin olive oil, coconut oil, and sweet almond oil.

-Let your dandelion oil sit in a dark place for a week or so, but not too much longer than that as it can spoil pretty quickly.
+Let your dandelion oil sit in a dark place for a week or two, but not too much longer than that as it can spoil pretty quickly.
 Strain out the flowers using a cheesecloth so that you can really squeeze all of the dandelion goodness out.
 You will end up with a lovely golden oil!

 Dandelion Salve Recipe